Benzanado4/Greengrocer_farm_hypermedia/README.md

-# greengrocer_farm_project
+# Greengrocer_farm
-basic webapp of a greengrocer farm for the Hypermedia Application course at Politecnico of Milan
+A simple web app of a greengrocer farm for the Hypermedia Application course at Politecnico of Milan.